xushuhere/Grocery-List/GroupProject/Docs/DesignDocument.md

 	* Supported resolutions: HDPI, XDPI, XXHDPI, XXXHDPI
 	* Touchscreen capabilities

 **Software**

 * The minimum software requirements for this application will be Android API Level 19.
 * The Application will be developed using Java JDK 7
-*

 ## 2 Architectural Design

-Our design encorporates a Three Tier architecture that decouples UI, Logic, and Data Storage components of the system.

 ### 2.1 Component Diagram

 The following diagram shows the overall system architecture and it's components.
-A Three Tier architecture that decouples UI, Logic, and Data Storage components of the system helps improve system maintainability.
+Our design encorporates a Three Tier architecture that decouples UI, Logic, and Data Storage components of the system.
+This helps improve system maintainability.

 #![alt tag](Images/ArchitectureComponent.png)

 ### 2.2 Deployment Diagram

-The components of this application are all held on a single device.
-We anticipate that the database size will be small enough to be kept withing the system.
+The components created in the design of this application are all held on a single device.
+Any part of the system that doesn't reside on the Android device is third party software that is not designed her.
 A deployment Diagram is unnecessary in this case.

 ## 3 Low-Level Design

-*Describe the low-level design for each of the system components identified in the previous section.
-For each component, you should provide details in the following UML diagrams to show its internal structure.*
+The following sections describe the implemented functions of the system and how they work together.
+The class diagram sections shows each class, its attriutes, and functions.
+It also describes how each class fits into our architecture.
+In the other diagrams section we've added a sequence diagram to show the steps necessary to add an item to a list from a Hierarchy.

 ### 3.1 Class Diagram

-*In the case of an OO design, the internal structure of a software component would typically be expressed as a UML class diagram that represents the static class structure for the component and their relationships.*
+How our classes fit into our architecture:
+* Presentation Layer: Application, HierarchicalList, SpecifySearch
+* Logic Layer: GroceryList, Item, Database(class)
+* Database Layer: None (This layer contains the physical data and the server that provides the data)

 #![alt tag](../Design-Team/images/design-team.png)

 ### 3.2 Other Diagrams
-*

 ## 4 User Interface Design